cjstoll/sn-mcp-server-design-offplatform/README.md

 Comprehensive implementation guidance for Model Context Protocol (MCP) server deployment with OAuth 2.1 + PKCE authentication for integration to ServiceNow AI Platform instances.

+🆘 **DISCLAIMER**: This is not OFFICIAL ServiceNow documentation or guidance.
+See the [Contributing](#contributing) section to report any Issues or Discuss the content within this repo.

 💡**NOTE:** This is not about setting up MCP Server(s) within a ServiceNow instance aka ON PLATFORM.

 ## Quick Navigation